-Pair options trading was first introduced to the retail markets (the big boys on Wall Street have had access for many years) with the official launch of Stockpair in 2010.
-Since that time pair options trading has rapidly gained in popularity and mainstream acceptance by the trading community.
-A predictable result of this popularity with traders has been the spread of pairs trading software to beyond just the Stockpair platform.
+What is pairs trading?
+There is more than one kind of pairs trading but in this article we will be discussing Stockpair pair options trading.
+Pair options were first introduced to the retail markets with the official launch of Stockpair in 2010.
+Since that time pairs trading with options has rapidly gained in popularity and mainstream acceptance by the trading community.
+A predictable result of this popularity with traders has been the spread of pairs trading beyond just the Stockpair platform.
 Many of the most popular binary options brokers have incorporated some pairs trading capability into their binary options platforms.
 However, the pair options offered by these brokers are a bit different from those offered by Stockpair.
-But we’ll cover all the varieties in this article so you’ll know what’s available out there.

 All varieties of pair options contracts at the various brokers share some fundamental characteristics which make them “pair options,” of course.
 So before getting to the specifics of each contract type let’s look at a general overview of what these instruments are all about.